BennettJames/gotes/README.md

 Waves themselves are immutable and inert.
 They describe a wave over time; but we still need to be processed, managed, and played.

-An intermediary interface, `Streamer`, is used to create sets of samples from waves that.
+An intermediary interface, [`Streamer`][streamer], is used to create sets of samples from waves that.
 Here's it's definition -

 ```go
 type Streamer interface {